Keeping Your Estate Plan Current

 While planning for the future is a daunting task, it’s an important step everyone must take.
 If you don’t, your loved ones may be forced to make decisions on your behalf.
 Over the course of your life, you face many changes.
 Updating your estate plan is an important part of the process.
-Robert D. Paulbeck, Attorney at Law, has helped Michigan clients for over 25 years.
+Robert D. Paulbeck, Attorney at Law, has helped Michigan clients for 30 years.

 When Should I Update My Plan?